 I am trained in Africana Studies and disaster anthropology.
 With my trans-disciplinary background, I draw attention to various themes including social justice, decolonization, power, structure, and agency.
 I also survey approaches and concepts within the fields of anthropology, sociology, geography, history, political science, and public administration to consider topics in disaster studies.
 My research addresses issues regarding the importance to disaster risk reduction, network collaboration, and decision-making in Haiti, a country where the implementation of disaster management is critical to dealing with future humanitarian emergencies.

 I am particularly interested in ethnographic descriptions of environmental crises via narrative research.
 As addressed in my dissertation, Disaster Narratives of Flooding Experiences in Cap-Haitien, Haiti, local voices and perspectives offers scholars and researchers an opportunity to understand the shaping and making of disasters.
 For my doctoral degree, I spent a cumulative 27 months in Cap-Haitien, Haiti.
 My fieldwork revealed that indigenous meaning of crises imparts critical knowledge on survivorship and personhood.
-My future research agenda includes additional fieldwork in Haiti to finish my manuscript on disaster narrative research in Haiti.
+I plan to publish my dissertation into several articles on topics including disaster narrative research, vulnerability in the Caribbean, and autobiography + fieldwork.